HardlyDifficult/Crypto/Tutorials/Decentraland/DogCatMouse.md

 ## Adding a Grid

 For path finding and collision handling, we will be logically positioning objects into a grid in which each cell is 1m x 1m.

+For simplicity, when an object moves, it jumps from cell to cell.
+In the rendered component, we use a `transition` in order to animate that change in position.

+To check for collisions, we simply check if the target grid cell is already occupied.

+The grid will also make integrating a-star pathfinding easy.

 ### Create a Grid